Skip to main content

 }

-Solve Ax = b: Apply permutation to b, then forward-substitute through L, then back-substitute through U.
+Solve Ax = b: Apply the permutation to b, forward-substitute through L, back-substitute through U.

-Inverse: Solve A * X = I, where I is the identity.
-This approach—computing the inverse by solving n linear systems—is more numerically stable than explicit formulas.
+Inverse: Solve A * X = I column by column.
+Computing the inverse by solving n linear systems is more numerically stable than explicit formulas.

 For large matrices, computing the determinant directly risks overflow or underflow.
-The solution is logdet:
+The fix is logdet, which works in log space:

 template <Matrix M>